jfjlaros/bin-parser/README.md

 - `read` defaults to `1`.
 - `function` defaults to the name of the type.
 - The type itself defaults to `function`.
+- If no name is given, the type defaults to `raw`.

 So, for example, since a byte is of size 1, we can omit the `read` parameter: